Opentrons/opentrons-emulation/README.md

 1. Enter the command `make ot2` or `make ot3`
 1. Wait until the emulator is up
 1. Open a new terminal
-1. Enter the command `make check-robot`
+1. Enter the command `make check-robot` to validate the robot is reachable
-1. to shut down the emulated robot go back to the terminal where you entered  `make ot2` or `make ot3` and the logs are scrolling and press `ctrl` and `c` at the same time.
+1. To shut down the emulated robot go back to the terminal where you entered  `make ot2` or `make ot3`
+   1. Click where logs are scrolling and press `ctrl` and `c` at the same time.

 #### Video of the preceding 6 steps